NaNdalal-dev/productivity-prediction-of-garment-employees/README.md

 # productivity-prediction-of-garment-employees
-roductivity prediction of garment employees and EDA
+productivity prediction of garment employees and EDA